Chris Rodriguez Jr.

-Early life and high school
+Early life

-Rodriguez grew up in McDonough, Georgia.
-He played offensive line until he was in seventh grade when he broke his arm and played the fullback position upon returning.
-1,669 yards and 25 touchdowns.
-A 3 star prospect Rodriguez committed to play college football at Kentucky over offers from Ole Miss and Mississippi State.
+Rodriguez was born on September 26, 2000, in Riverdale, Georgia.
+He played center on the offensive line in middle school until he broke his arm in seventh grade; he was moved to fullback upon returning.
+He was moved to running back while attending Ola High School, where he recorded 1,669 yards and 25 touchdowns as a senior.
+Rated a three-star running back prospect, Rodriguez committed to play college football at Kentucky over offers from Colorado State, Mississippi State, and Ole Miss among others.

 College career

 Rodriguez played in three games and rushed twice for 43 yards in his true freshman season before opting to redshirt the rest of the season.
 As a redshirt freshman in 2019, he rushed 71 times for 533 yards and six touchdowns.
 As a redshirt sophomore in 2020, Rodriguez was the Wildcats' leading rusher with 785 yards and 11 touchdowns.
+As a redshirt junior in 2021, Rodriguez rushed for 1,272 yards and eight touchdowns on 205 carries during the regular season.